Let’s talk about what I never talk about — underwear.

 –Elastics may poke out of the bands after washing & drying a lot: Enough said, I think?

-Knickey’s underwear is just excellent quality, simple, and comfortable everyday underwear.
+Knickey’s underwear is just simple and comfortable everyday underwear.

 … that also happens to be carbon-neutral and sustainable.

-If your underwear drawer is in need of a refresh, I cannot recommend these knickers enough.
+If your underwear drawer is in need of a refresh, and if you’re OK that the elastics might poke out in the wash/dryer, you should try these knickers.

 This review is not paid for or sponsored in any way shape or form, similar to Knickey’s underwear, it’s all pure & organic.